 The restaurant is cleverly designed, the old inn bar extends into an airy conservatory that, in turn, opens onto the terrace.
 The terrace is ideal for alfresco dining on long summer evenings.
 Spend bright days here, and when the weather closes in, choose to hunker down by the cosy log fire.

 The thoughtful dinner menu uses only high-quality ingredients; fresh and seasonal, with meat, fish and vegetables sourced locally wherever possible.
-It offers interesting choices for carnivores and vegetarians alike.
+It offers exciting choices for carnivores and vegetarians alike.
 Previous outings have seen such dishes as grilled langoustines in garlic with jersey royals and saffron aioli, and a roasted loin of Galloway beef.
 Because it is a seasonal menu, wild mushrooms, damsons, blackberries, bilberries, nettles and wild garlic are all possibilities at different times.
-The wine list is well chosen, providing interest and food matching choices while keeping things good value.
+The wine list is well-chosen, providing interest and food matching choices while keeping things good value.
 Personally, I’d be happy to see a few more wines added, but you’d expect me to say that!